turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 * You able to text a new idea to a particular phone number
 * The message from the text appear in your list of ideas

-### Users

-Currently you can only track the ideas of one person.
-What would help you to generate ideas is if you could take idea generation socially

-* A person is able to generate a user account
-* A user account has a username
-* When viewing a user's page you are only able to the ideas for that user
-* When viewing a user's page you are able to add ideas as previously defined

-> At the moment we are not going to discuss the policies for good password
-> creation and rentention or maintaining a logged in user.
-The idea of a
-> user in this implementation simply allows you to segment the ideas across
-> users.
-Any person viewing a user's page can add a new idea for that user.